OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-storm-develop-java-topology.md

     parallelism: 1
     ```yaml

-3. toorun hello topology, use hello following command:
+3. To run the topology, use the following command:

     ```bash
     mvn exec:java -Dexec.args="--local /path/to/newtopology.yaml"